goxberry/siam-cse-2013-presentation/talk-performance.md

 # Reproducible research practices: <br /> a solution _resisted_
 - Most computational science research is not done reproducibly
-    + Viewed as costing too much (time, money, resources)
+    + Viewed as costing too much
-    + Benefits viewed as too little for costs
+    + Cost-benefit tradeoff considered unfavorable
 - These views **shift costs from research _producers_ to research _consumers_**
-    + Consumers have to re-implement, then verify accuracy and credibility
+    + Consumers re-implement, then check
     + Computational science community reputation also suffers
     + Contradicts the tradition that burden of proof is on producers
 - Unreproducible research is a **false economy**
     + Producer savings: time spent making research reproducible
     + Consumer costs: time spent making _others_ research reproducible
-    + Producer costs:
+    + Producer costs: citations, reputation, wasted time redoing work
-        - citations and collaborations; research becomes less trustworthy, comprehensible
-        - bookkeeping: time spent matching version of code to figures in paper (if you can!)
-        - new group members redo existing work

 # Policies requiring reproducibility <br /> have not been effective
 - Some journals and funding agencies require some form of reproducibility
-    + PLoS, _Science_, and others require sharing of code and data
+    + PLoS, _Science_, others require sharing of code and data
     + NIH, NSF, DOE require sharing of data
 - Despite these policies, researchers still don't share data or code <!--Provide examples here-->
 - Even if code and data are provided, research still may not be reproducible <!--Provide examples here-->
-- These policies are not enforced with penalties, which may be why they are ineffective
+- Policies are not enforced with penalties, probably why they are ineffective
-- Opportunities exist to craft better policies, align community and personal incentives
+- Better policies must align community and personal incentives

 # Technical challenges also still exist
 - Reproducing big data and supercomputing research is hard
-    + Obstacles are scarcity of resources (large storage, large supercomputers)
+    + Scarcity of resources (big storage, big supercomputers)
-    + Best practices: cache intermediate data and results; use independent teams on same resources
+    + Best practice: cache intermediate data and results
 - Making sure that source code works on other people's computers is hard
-    + Installing software is time-consuming and fragile
+    + Installing software is tedious and hard
     + To run someone's source code, need their whole development environment
     + Best practices: use virtual machines, provisioning software, reproducibility software
 - Keeping detailed enough records -- provenance -- is hard
-    + Many software packages tackle this problem: VisTrails, Madagascar, Sumatra, etc.
+    + Provenance software: VisTrails, Madagascar, Sumatra, etc.
-    + Electronic notebooks, such as Carl Boettiger's, tackle day-to-day record-keeping
+    + Electronic notebooks like Carl Boettiger's tackle day-to-day record-keeping

 <!--Review-->
 <!--Summarize definition of reproducibility-->